-Catalog Description—GSTR 210: Writing Seminar II-Diversity in the U.S. This course is designed to develop and build upon the reasoning, writing, research, and learning emphases of GSTR 110 while engaging all students on issues close to the historic mission of the College—race, gender, Appalachia, and class.
+Catalog Description—GSTR 210: Writing Seminar II-Identity & Diversity in the U.S. This course is designed to develop and build upon the reasoning, writing, research, and learning emphases of GSTR 110 while engaging all students on issues close to the historic mission of the College—race, gender, Appalachia, and class.
 Each section initially explores the story of Berea, including as it relates to the unifying themes of GSTR 210.
 Each section of the course involves explicit, continuing attention to writing, reasoning, research, and reflective engagement with various texts, including instruction in the processes of producing a research paper.

 Student Learning Outcomes for GSTR 210

 Successful students will: